Is your relationship really happy?

-Looking around you, it looks like all of your happily-taken friends are on cloud nine, right?
+Looking around you, it seems like all of your happily paired-up friends are on cloud nine, right?
 The Joneses are expecting twins.
 The Robertsons are sending their oldest off to college.
 And the Smiths are giddily announcing on Facebook that they're taking an ahhh-mazing vacation to Hawaii next month.

-We hate to break it to you, but keeping your partner happy at home doesn't make your life together affair-proof.
+We hate to break it to you, but keeping your partner happy at home does NOT make your relationship affair-proof.
 In fact, most self-admitted cheaters surprisingly described themselves as "happy" in their relationships.
 According to a study by Rutgers University, 56 percent of married men who had affairs said they were happy in their marriages, nonetheless.

-Or more specifically, couples who have one healthy argument a week.
+Healthy couples average one argument a week.
 A study out of Florida State University found that couples who made a habit of having "angry but honest" conversations were happier in the long run.
-(Still, that doesn't mean you should rant like a sailor.
-Out of 100,000 people surveyed for The Normal Bar, 90% of the happiest individuals have never cursed at their partners.)

 But that doesn't mean you should rant like a sailor.
 Out of 100,000 people surveyed for The Normal Bar, 90 percent of the happiest individuals have never cursed at their partners.
 So, fight nice!

 3. Couples without children have more time for each other.

 No kids?
 No problem.
 As a childless couple, you're probably much happier for it.
 While parents feel stressed out and perpetually sleep-deprived, a study by the Open University in England found that childless couples are loving life AND their romantic relationships far more.

 They claim it's because childless couples put more time into working on their relationships than parenting couples.
 Imagine a romantic getaway without three kids in tow?
 Sounds like happiness to me.

 4. Having sex too early hurts chances of staying together.